BrianClabbGit75/greenwood-library-website/README.md

 **Project**

 In this project I will be enhancing a library website called Greenwood Community Library.
 The website aims to be more engaging & Informative for its visitors.
+First of all, we will simulate fictional character **'Morgan's'** contribution:

 Setup:  Create a Repository in Github.
 Initialize it with this README.md